mcmtroffaes/improb/docs/introduction.rst

 ``'float'`` then float arithmetic is used, and if it is ``'fraction'`` then rational arithmetic is used.

-Internally, the following base class is used to support this functionality---you usually do not need to use this class directly and it is documented here only for the sake of completeness.

-.. autoclass:: NumberTypeable
-   :members:

 .. _possibility-spaces:

 Possibility Spaces